Data Centers in Albania

 Albania provides a stable jumping-off point for businesses looking to scale across the Adriatic and Balkan regions.

-Regional Market Reach: From a central Albanian location, providers can effectively serve the Western Balkans and parts of Southern Europe, reaching a population of several million with competitive latency as of September 2025.
+Regional Market Reach: From a central Albanian location, providers effectively serve the Western Balkans and parts of Southern Europe.
+This reaches a population of several million with competitive latency as of September 2025.

 Natural Disaster Risk

 Albania maintains a Low (2.9/10) overall risk rating as of September 2025.
-Infrastructure planning must account for specific natural hazards typical of the Balkan geography.
+Infrastructure planning accounts for specific natural hazards typical of the Balkan geography.

-- Coastal Flood (7.4/10): Primarily a regional risk for maritime areas; Tirana-based facilities remain largely insulated from direct impact.
+- Coastal Flood (7.4/10): This is primarily a regional risk for maritime areas.
+Tirana-based facilities remain largely insulated from direct impact.

-- Tsunami (6.8/10): Indirect risk limited to the coastline, with negligible impact on inland data center clusters as of September 2025.
+- Tsunami (6.8/10): This is an indirect risk limited to the coastline.
+It has negligible impact on inland data center clusters as of September 2025.

 Other natural hazards, such as drought and tropical cyclones, are considered minor as of September 2025.